ceari/edacc_web/README.rst

 Quick Installation Guide
 ------------------------

-To illustrate an installation here's what you would have to do on a linux system (assuming Python and pip are installed, using e.g. the distribution's package manager) to get the development server running.
+To illustrate an installation here's what you would have to do on a linux system (assuming Python and python-pip are installed, using e.g. the distribution's package manager) to get the development server running.

 1. Install R and configure ld as described above